Can I Swim in Cloudy Pool Water? Safety Risks Explained

 Quick Answer: Don't Risk It

-No, you should not swim in cloudy pool water.
+What if that cloudy pool water you're staring at could actually be hiding dangerous bacteria that make swimming a serious health risk?
 While it might be tempting to take a dip anyway, cloudy water poses significant safety risks that aren't worth taking.
 The cloudiness indicates an underlying problem that needs to be addressed before the pool is safe for swimming.

 Why Cloudy Water is Dangerous